0GiS0/azure-dev-center-demos/README.md

 This repo use [Dev Containers extension with Visual Studio Code](https://marketplace.visualstudio.com/items/?itemName=ms-vscode-remote.remote-containers) to get all required tools pre-installed.

-If you don't want to use Dev Containers, you can install the following tools manually:
+If you don't want to use Dev Containers, you can install the following tools manually 😅:

 - [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)
 - [jq](https://stedolan.github.io/jq/)